PAUL MICHAEL DAVIS ARCHITECTS, PLLC

 Most architects, myself included, bill on an hourly basis.
 Some will bill as much as $300 per hour for their services.
 But, typically, the price of less skilled tasks such as drafting will cost much less.
 If you plan to hire an architect, you should ask them for a total estimate of the services they propose to finish your project.
 Some architects bill a higher hourly rate, and guarantee a maximum number of hours for a specific amount of work.
 The danger to the client with this approach is that you will have to pay the very high hourly rate for any additional work--some of which you might have assumed was standard.

-Paul Michael Davis Architects bills a flat $85 per hour for our services.
-I prefer to give clients an honest estimate of the hours it will take to design their project.
+Paul Michael Davis Architects bills $85 per hour for our services.
+We prefer to give clients an honest estimate of the hours it will take to design their project.
 This way, I have no incentive to do “extra work,” and thus burden you with unexpected fees.

 How much does it cost to build a house in Seattle, Bellevue, Bainbridge Island, or elsewhere in the Puget Sound area?